Fair allocation of combinations of indivisible goods and chores: Our Model and Fairness Concepts

 A simple example of one good with two agents already suggests the impossibility in achieving envy-freeness and proportionality.
 The recent literature on indivisible allocation has, thereby, focused on approximations of these fairness concepts.
 A prominent relaxation of envy-freeness, introduced by \citet{Budi11a}, is {\em envy-freeness up to one good} (EF1), which requires that an agent's envy towards another bundle can be eliminated by removing some good from the envied bundle.
-We will present a generalized definition for EF1 that has only been considered in the context of good allocation: the envy can diminish by removing either one ``good" from the other's bundle or one ``chore" from their own bundle.
-Given an allocation $\pi$, we say that $i$ {\em envies} $j$ up to one item if $i$ does not envy $j$, or there is an item $o \in \pi(i) \cup \pi(j)$ such that $u_i(\pi(i)\setminus \{o\}) \geq u_i(\pi(j)\setminus \{o\})$.
+We will present a generalized definition of EF1 for our setting: the envy can disappear by removing either one ``good" from the other's bundle or one ``chore" from their own bundle.
+Given an allocation $\pi$, we say that $i$ {\em envies} $j$ \emph{by more than one item} if $i$ envies $j$, and $u_i(\pi(i)\setminus \{o\}) < u_i(\pi(j)\setminus \{o\})$ for any item $o \in \pi(i) \cup \pi(j)$.

-\begin{definition}[EF1] An allocation $\pi$ is \emph{envy-free up to one item (EF1)} if for all $i,j \in N$, $i$ envies $j$ up to one item. \end{definition}
+\begin{definition}[EF1] An allocation $\pi$ is \emph{envy-free up to one item (EF1)} if for all $i,j \in N$, $i$ does not envy $j$ by more than one item. \end{definition}

-Obviously, envy-freeness implies EF1. \citet{CFS17a} introduced a novel relaxation of proportionality, which they called {\em PROP1}.
+Obviously, envy-freeness implies EF1. \citet{CFS17a} introduced a novel relaxation of proportionality, which is referred to as {\em PROP1}.
 In the context of good allocation, this fairness relaxation is a weakening of both EF1 and proportionality, requiring that each agent gets her proportional fair share if she obtains one additional good from the others' bundles.
 Now we will extend this definition to our setting: under our definition, each agent receives her proportional fair share by obtaining an additional good or removing some chore from her bundle.

 \begin{definition}[PROP1] An allocation $\pi$ satisfies \emph{proportionality up to one item (PROP1)} if for each agent $i\in N$, \begin{itemize} \item $u_i(\pi(i))\geq u_{i}(O)/n$; or \item $u_i(\pi(i))+u_i(o)\geq u_{i}(O)/n$ for some $o\in O\setminus \pi(i)$; or \item $u_i(\pi(i))-u_i(o)\geq u_{i}(O)/n$ for some $o\in \pi(i)$. \end{itemize} \end{definition}